 Give examples of when the author uses extreme or absolute language. (leaves no doubt) Find examples of an author's use of experts to support their claims.
 How do the diagrams or photos add to your understanding of the topic?
 Create a diagram of a descriptive paragraph provided in your book.
 Create an infographic using the facts and figures from your text.
 Analyze the language of your text to determine the author's perspective on the issues/topics.
 Create an advertisement for your book.
 Why would other students want to read your book?
 Create a jingle or a poem for the topic of your book using information you learned from the text.
 Describe the text structures found in your text.
 How does the organization of the information contribute to the meaning of the text?
 Create a children's version of the book or text.
 What essential information would your young reader need to know?
 Write a fictional story from the perspective of a real person or topic in your text.
-Use information you learned about the person, animal or thing to write the story. topic of your book to something similar.
-Make connections between your topic and the thing you are Write a 2 paragraph critique of your book.
+Use information you learned about the person, animal or thing to write the story.
+Compare the topic of your book to something similar.
+Make connections between your topic and the thing you are comparing it to (e.g., storms are like roller coasters).
+What questions do you have about your topic?
+How would you research the answer to your questions?
+Write a 2 paragraph critique of your book.
 Include your opinion about the content of the text and the writing style of the author.
 Create a documentary about your topic.
-Create a storyboard that captures the most interesting or exciting scenes that would be in your documentary.
+Create a storyboard that captures the most interesting/excitin g scenes that would be in your documentary.